 The 4 Different Types of Clients in Marketing Agencies

 1. The Lawyer

 The lawyer likes things nice and predictable.
 Your marketing campaign plan has to be laid out in advance, documented, and submitted for review before you start on anything.
-He does not respond well to surprises (except good ones)and will call you out on any deviations from the plan or your predicted results.
-Oh, and he’ll probably remember details from conversations you’ve long since forgotten.
+They do not respond well to surprises (except good ones) and will call you out on any deviations from the plan or your predicted results.
+Oh, and they’ll probably remember details from conversations you’ve long since forgotten.

 Strategy: The lawyer will force you to step up your game.
-Never over-promise, because he’s guaranteed to call you on it if you under-deliver.
+Never over-promise, because they’re guaranteed to call you on it if you under-deliver.
 Document everything and have somebody take notes during meetings.

-Over communicate and seek approval as much as is reasonable so that the lawyer feels like he’s in the loop, but also reference your timeline.
-Make sure he knows any delay on his part will also delay the campaign.
+Over-communicate and seek approval as much as is reasonable so that the lawyer feels like they’re in the loop, but also reference your timeline.
+Make sure they know any delay on their part will also delay the campaign.